jperkin/bob/README.md

 These solve a number of the problems with update-in-place builds, but do have their own drawbacks:

- * Historically pbulk is notoriously difficult to set up and configure, and any problems can be very hard to diagnose.
+ * Historically pbulk has been notoriously difficult to set up and configure, and any runtime problems can be very hard to diagnose.

  * Support for concurrent builds and sandbox configuration is left to external patches and the user to configure manually.